David Hunter: General Orders No. 7 and 11

-President Abraham Lincoln quickly rescinded this order, because he was concerned about its political effects in the border states, which he was trying to keep neutral.
+President Lincoln rescinded the order on May 19, because he was concerned about its political effects in the border states, which he was trying to keep neutral.
 Their leaders advocated instead a gradual emancipation with compensation for slave owners.
 Despite Lincoln's concerns that immediate emancipation in the South might drive some slave-holding Unionists to support the Confederacy, the national mood was quickly moving against slavery, especially within the Army.

 The president and Congress had already enacted several laws during the war to severely restrict the institution, beginning with the First Confiscation Act in August 1861 and culminating in Lincoln's own Emancipation Proclamation issued in September 1862, and to take effect January 1, 1863.
 Concerned Confederate slaveholders had worried since before the war started that its eventual goal would become the abolition of slavery and they reacted strongly to the Union effort to emancipate Confederate slaves.
 Confederate President Jefferson Davis issued orders to the Confederate army that Hunter was to be considered a "felon to be executed if captured".